op7ic/EDR-Testing-Script/README.md

 **Why**

 Because it is hard to figure out how accurate EDR's are.
-Most endpoint solutions are sold as magic bullet for security but it is actually difficult to check how many different malicious attacks are correctly identified, contained and observed.
-[MITRE](https://attack.mitre.org/wiki/Main_Page) & [LOLBAS](https://github.com/api0cradle/LOLBAS) do pretty good job at mapping common tools and techniques which are being used by attackers out there to pivot, execute code and progress through internal networks.
+Most solutions are sold as silver bullet for security but it is actually difficult to check how many different malicious attacks are correctly identified and contained.
+[MITRE](https://attack.mitre.org/wiki/Main_Page) & [LOLBAS](https://github.com/api0cradle/LOLBAS ) do pretty good job at mapping common tools and techniques which are being used by attackers out there to pivot, execute code and progress through internal networks so this tool executes these attacks and thus helps organizations to verify the accuracy of deployed EDR product.

 **Weaponization**